PaddleOCR-VL Usage Tutorial¶

 python -m pip install "paddleocr[doc-parser]"

-# Install dependencies for the inference acceleration service
+# Install inference acceleration service dependencies

 paddleocr install_genai_server_deps vllm